Jean-Baptiste Brondel: Bishop of Vancouver Island

-Vicar apostolic of Montana
+Vicar Apostolic of Montana

 On 7 April 1883, Leo XIII named Brondel as vicar apostolic of Montana.

 Bishop of Helena

 The vicariate was elevated to the Diocese of Helena on 7 March 1884 by Leo XIII, with Brondel becoming its first bishop.
+At that time, the diocese included the entire Montana Territory.

-During his tenure, Brondel traveled throughout the state, establishing several new parishes and building churches.
+During his tenure, Brondel traveled throughout the territory, establishing several new parishes and building churches.
 He also significantly increased the number of priests; by 1903, the number of seminarians in Montana increased from one to thirteen.
-He took a particular interest in the evangelization of Native Americans, and the United States government often used his popularity among that community to further its aims in the community.
+He took a particular interest in the evangelization of Native Americans.
+The United States government often used his popularity among that community to further its aims in the community.

-Jean-Baptiste Brondel died at Helena at age 61, and was buried in a vault under the cathedral of that city.
+Jean-Baptiste Brondel died on 23 February 1842 at Helena at age 61, and was buried in a vault under the cathedral of that city.